Updated November 3, 3022

 To diagnose spinal stenosis, your doctor will ask questions, examine you, and may order imaging tests.
 X-rays can reveal bone abnormalities such as spurs or fractures; MRIs produce a highly detailed cross-section of the spine to pinpoint damage to discs and ligaments; and CT scans combine multiple X-ray images and sometimes contrast dye to highlight any damaged areas.

 Once an accurate diagnosis has been reached, your doctor will recommend treatment options they believe are appropriate based on the severity of the spinal stenosis.
+Conservative treatment will not cure the condition, but it may be enough to manage to eliminate spinal stenosis symptoms.

 Your doctor may prescribe pain relievers, antidepressants, anti-seizure drugs, or opioids to reduce the pain caused by damaged nerves.